Parachor

 surface tension data of 94 different organic compounds within 1.05 AAD%.
 This analytic equation represents an accurate and generalized expression to predict surface tensions of pure liquids of practical interest.

 Escobedo and Mansoori (1998), extended applications of the same theory to the case of mixtures of organic liquids.
 Using the proposed equation surface tensions of 55 binary mixtures are predicted within an overall 0.50 AAD% which is better than all the available prediction and correlation methods.
 When the resulting equations are made compound-insensitive using a corresponding states principle, the surface tension of all the same 55 binary mixtures are predicted within an overall 2.10 AAD%.
 It is shown that the proposed model is also applicable to multicomponent liquid mixtures.

+Surface Tension of Binary Mixtures

+The surface tension of binary carbon dioxide mixtures was predicted using a modified parachor approach that took temperature-dependent characteristics into account.

+Individual solvent parachors rise almost linearly with decreasing temperature.
+The exponent of the parachor equation drops consistently as the temperature is decreased for all binary mixtures.